msnyder5/ChatGPT-History/README.md

 # ChatGPT-History
 ### **Note that this won't actually save any chatlogs, just the conversation state.**

 Save and Load ChatGPT Conversations.
 ChatGPT is soon to add their own functionality to save chats, but thought I'd share this in the meantime.
-Also, this should be able to work in any browser, but I've only tested in on Opera (chromium based).
+Should be able to work in any browser, but I've only tested in on Opera (chromium based).

 # Instructions